We put together this handy how-to-vote guide so that you can step into the voting booth (or fill out a mail-in ballot) with confidence.

-HOW TO REQUEST AN ABSENTEE BALLOT IN PA
+HOW TO REQUEST AN ABSENTEE BALLOT

 You can request an absentee ballot in PA if you are going to be out of town on Election Day, or if you have an illness or disability that prevents you from going to the polls.

-HOW TO RETURN YOUR MAIL-IN BALLOTS IN PHILLY
+WHERE TO RETURN MAIL-IN BALLOTS IN PHILLY

 The state of Pennsylvania gives you several options for returning mail ballots: